 Hello and welcome!
 My name is Michelle Bianchi, the owner of Oleevia Photography.
-I was born and raised in Massachusetts, but made my home here in the hills of New Hampshire 8 years ago.
-I am the mother of three incredible children, two sons, and a daughter.
+I was born and raised in Massachusetts, but made my home here in the hills of New Hampshire 14 years ago.
+I am the mother of three incredible children, two sons, and a daughter as well as a 2 yo grandson.
 They are one of the biggest parts of my joy and inspiration with being a photographer.
 Additionally, living in this beautiful mountainous state of New Hampshire, I really appreciate the canvased scenic landscapes, that change with each season.
 The opportunities for photos here are endless and honestly, if it weren't for my sister, I would have missed out on the best thing I've ever done.

 In 2011, when my older sister Gail, (who absolutely loved photography) died from breast cancer, my world turned upside down (or now that I think about it, it actually turned right side up!) and my life was changed forever.
 My sister, a "Jill of all trades" (so to speak) was a chef, a massage therapist, and the "photographer" in the family.
 She carried her camera around everywhere she went and there was never a time she did not have her camera with her.
 Like.
 EVER!…